MounikaGampa267/HargreavesTechnicalTest/README.md

 ##Requirements
 In order to utilise this project, you need to have the following installed locally:

--Maven
+- Maven
--Chrome and Chromedriver
+- Chrome and Chromedriver
--Java
+- Java

 ##Framework used: Cucumber